 Jacqueline Sherris has worked global health for over 30 years, leading programs and partnerships that built evidence and practice to reduce global disease burden inequities.
 She has worked with diverse donors and partners, including the Bill & Melinda Gates Foundation, USAID, Merck, WHO, and others.
 She has served as an invited writer and speaker on global health themes including innovation to scale, cervical cancer prevention, women's health, and non-communicable disease (NCDs).
-A summary of Dr. Sherris' recent publications and presentations can be found here.
-Recent awards received are listed here.
+A summary of Dr. Sherris' publications and presentations can be found here.
+Awards received are listed here.

 Since mid-2014, Dr. Sherris has led Sherris Consulting, working with a variety of global health organizations to assess program and organizational efforts; develop long-term strategic goals, objectives, and implementation frameworks; assess partner, donor, and policy environments; and build partnerships and funding opportunities.
 She is particularly interested in working with organizations that are at a strategic juncture in terms of size, experience, funding, or other factors, and are seeking to systematically strengthen the impact and sustainability of their work.